space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 ## Next Milestones

+1. **Graph-Based Diffusion**: Implement diffusion on graphs functionality, including:
+   - Graph construction and representation
+   - Ordinary and finite-velocity diffusion on graphs
+   - Visualization of diffusion processes on graphs
+   - Integration with the existing app structure
-1. **Enhanced Testing**: Develop comprehensive test suite for all solver components
+2. **Enhanced Testing**: Develop comprehensive test suite for all solver components
-2. **Documentation Completion**: Finalize memory bank documentation and enhance code comments
+3. **Documentation Completion**: Finalize memory bank documentation and enhance code comments
-3. **Performance Optimization**: Identify and implement key performance improvements
+4. **Performance Optimization**: Identify and implement key performance improvements
-4. **Additional Analysis Tools**: Develop quantitative metrics for solution analysis
+5. **Additional Analysis Tools**: Develop quantitative metrics for solution analysis

 This progress report will be updated as development continues.